KaysAziz/Thesis/README.md

 If you want to train the models locally run: 'python3 -m Models.Train_Models --model=' Make sure to cd into Thesis to keep it as the top level package.

 Arguments to Train_Models is:
---model Model Name (This flag is required) --pretrained True/False
+--model Model Name (This flag is required)
+--pretrained True/False
 --path (Absolute path to parent folder of datasets)

-pretrained: This flag is optional, default is True.
+**pretrained**: This flag is optional, default is True.
 Sets whether or not you want to use pretrained weights or train your own.
 If you train your own the pretrained weights are preserved and your model will save in Models/Weights/New_Weights/.
 Pretrained only retains the original weights.
 If you want to use your own you need to manually move and rename them.

-path: This flag is optional.
+**path**: This flag is optional.
 The default path is structured within the Thesis/ directory but if you want to use the HPC cluster then you might need to move them to a scratch directory.
 Ensure to supply the absolute path to the parent directory ../Dataset for the datasets and keep them together:
 Dataset/
  ├── Real/